With more than half of all online shopping coming from a mobile device, your ecommerce store must be mobile responsive (source

 Having a mobile app will not only give you precious mobile real estate, but it will also improve your search engine optimization (SEO) too.
 Here are a few things to think about to get the most out of your optimized App Store listing:

 Choose relevant keywords to optimize your listing and increase visibility.
 Make sure to do your research by checking out competitor keywords and looking for suggestions in Google’s autocomplete feature.

-Keep in mind, in the Google Play store you can use keywords in all of the fields: title, description, the developer name, URL and even in reviews.
-In the App Store, you have fewer places to introduce keywords: app name, subtitle and the keywords field.
+In the Google Play Store, you can use keywords in all of the fields: title, description, the developer name, URL, and even in reviews.
+In the App Store, you have fewer places to introduce keywords: app name, subtitle, and the keywords field.